posted November 07, 2023

 When it comes to frying potatoes, using baby red potatoes is the way to go.
 Red potatoes are perfect for frying in a skillet, as they tend to be waxier than russet potatoes and hold their shape well during cooking.
 You won’t end up with your potatoes falling apart in your skillet, and the result will be perfectly thin, crisp potatoes that haven’t turned mushy after frying them.

-How to Cook Potatoes in a Skillet
+How to Make Potatoes in a Skillet

+Congratulations.
+You’ve made the excellent decision to cook some potatoes in a skillet.
+They’re gonna be crisp and delicious, and they’ll be ready in less than 30 minutes.
 Here’s the rundown on how to cook fry potatoes to infuse them with tons of flavor:

 - Use fat.
-Potatoes need fat to make them oh-so delicious.
+Potatoes need fat to make them oh so delicious.
 I recommend using beef tallow (rendered beef fat), but if you don’t have any available, you can also use bacon fat or butter.
 Both give you plenty of flavor, but beef tallow takes these potatoes to a crazy new flavor level.

 - Season liberally.
 Potatoes can be really bland, but they soak up seasoning well.
 Don’t be shy when you give those taters a good sprinkling of my Hey Grill Hey Signature Chicken Seasoning.
-If you don’t have any chicken seasoning on hand, try this recipe for my Homemade Veggie Shake.
+If you don’t have any chicken seasoning on hand, try this recipe for my Homemade Veggie Seasoning.
 It’ll taste amazing as well.

 - Let ’em sizzle.
 Do not stir your potatoes too frequently or else you will break them apart.
-Allow them to become golden brown on one side before you gently flip them with a spatula to brown the other side.
+Allow them to become golden brown on one side before you gently flip them with a wooden spatula to brown the other side.

 Cast iron is heavy and thick, and as it heats, it tends to heat more evenly across the entire pan (when compared to a regular frying pan).
 It also retains heat extremely well.
 Good heat retention and a nice even heat helps you get that dark caramel golden brown color on your potatoes.